mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="And YHWH said, “What have you done?
-Listen, your brother’s blood is crying out to me from the ground!" verse="Genesis 4:10"
+text="YHWH said, “What have you done?
+The voice of your brother’s blood cries to me from the ground." verse="Genesis 4:10"
 %}
 </div>